SpiderUnicorn/spiderunicorn.github.io/_posts/2017-04-02-readable-test-results-with-xunit.md

 public void classUnderTest_methodUnderTest()
 ```

 the output from XUnit would then be: *namespace.className.classUnderTest_methodUnderTest*.
-I won’t go into a long discussion on test naming as it’s not really what this post is about.
-In short, I prefer to name tests along the lines of
+I won’t go into a long discussion on naming as it’s not really what this post is about.
+In brief, I prefer to name tests along the lines of

 ```csharp
 public void When_that_happens_it_should_do_this()
 ```

-This is a very opinionated subject and there are many ways to name tests that all are good.
-The only common trait is that good tests test behavior and not structure.
+This is all highly subjective and there are many ways to name tests that all are good in their own way.
+A common trait of good tests is that they test for behavior and are oblivious of code structure.
 Writing tests in this style produces the slightly more readable output *namespace.className.methodName.When_that_happens_it_should_do_this*.
 Still, there is a lot of noise that we could do without.

 ## Creating readable output

 What XUnit lacks in default conventions it makes up for by being straight forward to customize and extend.
 I won’t go into detail on how to work with .NET core CLI, but I will provide some examples of console output as we go along.
 I’ll detail the steps I take here only for completeness.
-Feel free to skip ahead if you don’t care about my specific sample outputs.
+Feel free to skip ahead if you don’t care about my specific example.

 ### Setting up a sample project